michellebell42/twitchrcv/readme.md

 3. in the Applications panel, click "Register your Application" button
 4. name and category can be whatever you want, OAuth Redirect URLs must be http://localhost:17563
 5. this will give you a Client ID and a Client Secret.
 IMPORTANT: keep the Client Secret somewhere safe.
 You will not be able to access this again.
 If you lose it, you can generate a new one but it will need to be updated wherever you use it (i.e. in the code).
+6. Rename private_const_template.py to private_const.py
-6. In private_const.py file: (NOTE: do not remove the ''s)
+7. In private_const.py file: (NOTE: do not remove the ''s)
 - replace YOUR_APP_ID with the Twitch application Client ID
 - YOUR_APP_SECRET with the Twitch application Client Secret
 - YOUR_TWITCH_USERNAME with your Twitch username